 This is a work in progress and will be updated every Saturday evening (based on GMT+2).
-For easy access to this page again, it has been added to the top menu here at my blog.

 (There will also be 3 posts released soon for valid and trustworthy ways to support Ukrainian, Moldovan and Polish children while living in other countries.)

 Possibly you know that feeling, you wish to support something, but there is some kind of barrier.
 This is especially the case when you wish to support someone or something in another country.
 Most often the websites are only available in a, to you, strange language, and you don’t even know if they are trustworthy and really do what they claim.
 The latter being the case for this post as well, as there are quite some organizations in Russia that don’t truly do what they say.

 Henceforth the list you can find below.
 The organizations that I name I vouch for that they are trustworthy.
 I won’t lie, most often this is because I have some sort of connection to them, meaning I have been able to verify that they truly do what they claim.

 To avoid the possibility of any problems, all of the organizations are located in Russia itself and are not just middleman services in other countries, and neither organizations that work based on projects that switch from time to time.
 This has to do with the fact that many of those who work based on projects that change from time to time suddenly don’t support Russian children anymore, but suddenly only support Russian adults and Russian elderly, if any Russian people at all.